Veeva’s Agile Design approach focuses on user acceptance early in the build process to make testing a non-event at the end.

 The Challenges

-Risk-based UAT with Study Difference Reports in Vault EDC
+Eliminate Regression Testing with Study Difference Reports in Veeva EDC

-Whether building a database for a new study or amending a current one, traditional UAT is a tedious process due in part to the volume of items to evaluate.
+Whether building a database for a new study or amending a current one, traditional UAT is a tedious process due in part to the volume of items to test.

-Veeva’s risk-based UAT is enabled by the Study Differential Report, a tool that compares two studies, or two versions of the same study, and identifies all differences—everything added, removed, or changed.
+Veeva’s Study Differential Report compares two studies or study versions and identifies all differences—everything added, removed, or changed.
 By comparing a current study with one that was previously tested, the report surfaces precisely what is new or changed and should therefore be tested.

 Conclusion

 Agile Design transforms a lengthy UAT process into a fast-paced, proactive activity involving all critical stakeholders.
-User acceptance begins early, in the design phase, which fosters better collaboration and decision making.
+Design reviews occur during the build, which fosters better collaboration and decision making.
 Due to the cloud-based development environment, sponsors have direct access to the casebook throughout the entire build.
 Real-time visibility and collaboration eliminate the delays and miscommunication inherent in traditional UAT cycles.

 ii Tufts Impact Report 2017 eClinical Landscape Study